UofTJoonsungPark/Group-261/README.md

 - Task Management: Our application provides a robust task management system, allowing users to create and manage personal to-do lists with ease.
 Users can set deadlines, track progress, and efficiently organize their tasks for improved productivity.
-- Calendar: Schedule tasks, events, and collaborative plans efficiently.
+- Calendar: Stay organized by utilizing our integrated calendar system.
+Schedule tasks, events, and collaborative plans effortlessly.
+The calendar feature facilitates coordination among users, making it simple to plan and manage various activities.
 - Reward System: Motivate users through prizes or encouraging messages.
 - Game (Future Plan): Customize characters, embark on unique adventures, and achieve milestones through task completion.